 - Update your device to the latest OS version and patches: This is especially true with incremental updates, which tend to include the latest drivers.
 The update process will also restart your device, by the way.

 - Reset the network setting: This will erase all saved Wi-Fi networks, and you will need to enter them again.
 However, it also removes all incorrect settings that might cause connection issues.
-You can find the Wi-Fi or Network reset in the General Settings area of the device, or you can search for it.
+You can find the Wi-Fi or Network reset in the device’s General Settings area, or you can search for it.

-- Reset the device to default: This will erase everything you have on the device so make a backup first.
-This drastic step helps refresh your equipment and make it work like new, at its optimal state, which includes the best possible support for Wi-Fi.
+- Reset the device to default: This will erase everything you have on the device, so make a backup first.
+This drastic step helps refresh your equipment and make it work like new, at its optimal state, which includes the best possible Wi-Fi support.

 Wi-Fi is a lot more complicated than wired networking.
 For one, it’s invisible.
 You can’t see the things that can cause interruptions in the radio waves.
 So knowing what has gone wrong could be a challenge.